macobo/python-grader/README.md

 Providing a **robust** and **secure** way to automatically grade first-year programming courses taught in Python.
-Focus is on writing **succint** tests for grading student solutions and useful feedback for the student.
+Focus is on writing **succinct** tests for grading student solutions and useful feedback for the student.

 ## Setup